firebitsbr/Capstone/README.md

 the site to be crawled.
 The proxy is closed when the crawler has completed.
 All crawls have a _max depth_ setting which limits searches from going on indefinitely.
 The larger the depth, the longer the search will take.
-As long as hardware resources are adequate and time is a non-issue then the crawler will work as intended.
-All data will be sent to the results class which sends the crawled information to the Parser.
+As long as hardware resources are adequate; deeper searches are likely to take longer.
+All data will be sent to the _results class_ which sends the crawled information to the Parser.

 == IRC Crawler ==

 Dark Web Recon has IRC capabilities.
-If the IRC module is chosen in the web front end, then channels name will need to be provided by the user.
-Dark Web Recon can join as many channels as desired, and each channel will run in its own thread.
+If the IRC module is chosen in the web front end, then one o rmore channel names will need to be provided by the user.
+Dark Web Recon can join as many channels as desired, and each channel will run in a new thread.
 All activity will be monitored for a duration provided by the user.
 A time interval is specified in the web front end, providing a total search time and an interval at which to send data to be parsed.